 New York City Sexual Abuse Lawyers

-At Sullivan & Galleshaw, our New York sexual abuse attorneys have more than 16 years of experience helping survivors take aggressive legal action against their abusers.
-We understand how difficult these cases can be for our clients, and are sensitive to concerns about confidentiality.
-We will help you exercise your legal rights, counsel and advise you throughout the litigation process, and fight tirelessly to obtain the justice you deserve.
-To set up a completely private, no-obligation case evaluation free of charge, call our law offices at (877) 311-4878 today.
+At Sullivan & Galleshaw, LLP, our New York sexual abuse attorneys have more than 30 years of experience in various legal issues, and we determined to help survivors take aggressive legal action against their abusers.
+We understand how difficult these cases can be for our clients and are sensitive to concerns about confidentiality.
+We can help you exercise your legal rights, counsel and advise you throughout the litigation process, and fight tirelessly to pursue the justice you deserve.
+To set up a confidential case evaluation free of charge, call the Law Offices of Sullivan and Galleshaw at (718) 593-4056, or contact us online.

 - Pain and suffering, such as sexually transmitted infections or any other injuries, illnesses, or health issues arising from the abuse.
 Similarly, loss of enjoyment of life may also be compensated.

-- Any medical expenses stemming from the incident or incidents involved in the claim.
+- Any medical expenses stemming from sexual abuse or incidents involved in the claim is also compensable.
 For example, plaintiffs may have incurred medical expenses due to needing surgery, needing to visit a specialist, or needing to purchase medical equipment or prescription medications.

-- Financial losses caused by the incident or incidents involved in the claim.
+- Financial losses caused by sexual abuse or related incidents involved in the claim can be compensated.
 In addition to serious physical injury, abuse victims may experience depression, anxiety, insomnia, PTSD, chronic pain, and other conditions which interfere with their ability to maintain employment and earn income.

 What Our Clients Say: